ayushsingh82/Vouch/README.md

 **Role**: The Connective Tissue.

 **Implementation**:
-- Utilizes the DKG Edge Node (Hard Requirement) to ingest and publish reports
+- Utilizes the DKG Edge Node to ingest and publish influencer profiles, community notes, and analytics
-- Converts user reports into JSON-LD (Linked Data) format
+- Converts user submissions into JSON-LD (Linked Data) format with proper schema.org vocabularies
-- Automatically appends Parent Proposal URI to reports, creating permanent graph links
+- Creates semantic links between influencers, topics, trends, and community notes

 **Data Structure**:
-- **Entities**: Proposals are mapped as parent nodes with unique UALs (Universal Asset Locators)
+- **Entities**: Influencer profiles are mapped as parent nodes with unique UALs (Universal Asset Locators)
-- **Assets**: User reports are converted into JSON-LD with proper schema.org and custom vocabularies
+- **Assets**: Community notes, fact-checks, and analytics are converted into JSON-LD with proper schemas
-- **Linking**: Automatic parent-child relationships via `schema:about` and `schema:isPartOf` properties
+- **Linking**: Automatic relationships via `schema:about`, `schema:author`, and custom `ot:` properties

-**Result**: A global, verifiable graph of governance history that survives UI changes or forum deletions.
+**Result**: A global, verifiable graph of influencer reputation and community insights that survives platform changes or content deletion.

 **Technical Implementation**:
 - DKG Edge Node integration for asset publication